 Dr. Zhengtao Liu received his B.S.M. degree in Clinical Medicine and Ph.D. degree in Surgery and Oncology at Guangxi Meidcal University (GXMU).
 He worked as a post-doc fellow and research assistant in Key Laboratory of Combined Multi-Organ Transplantation, Ministry of Public Health, Zhejiang University (ZJU).
-He was participated a number of national major projects on prevention and treatment of hepatocellular carcinoma (HCC).
-On the period of his study and work, he published several original and review paper that related to non-alcoholic fatty liver disease (NAFLD), metabolic syndrome, and HCC.
-His main interests mainly locate on the impact of lipid related genetic variations on HCC development.
-He dedicates to construct cellular and animal models to demonstrate mechanism of these genetic impacts on progress from NAFLD to HCC, and investigates to validate them in human cohort.
+He participated in a number of national major projects on prevention and treatment of hepatocellular carcinoma (HCC).
+During his study and work he published several original and review paper related to non-alcoholic fatty liver disease (NAFLD), metabolic syndrome, and HCC.
+His main interests are the impact of lipid related genetic variations on HCC development.
+He is involved in constructing cellular and animal models to demonstrate mechanism of these genetic impacts on progress from NAFLD to HCC, and validate them in human cohort.

 Rui Benfeitas, PhD